-Pin point bleeding is small (like a pin point), and usually inside the epidermis.
-So there should never be an excess amount of blood on the dressing that is placed to cover the area after your treatments.
+Pinpoint bleeding is small (like a pinpoint), and usually inside the epidermis.
+So there should never be an excessive amount of blood on the dressing that is placed to cover the area after your treatments.
 If there is excessive bleeding, then either the settings on the laser are incorrect or you’re simply not being treated with the appropriate laser.

 Is laser tattoo removal instant?

 No. Tattoo removal is faster and more effective than alternatives, like tattoo removal cream, but results are not instantaneous.
 An immediate frosting that occurs directly after has patients thinking that their tattoo is gone, but this reaction is actually the ink being penetrated by the laser and goes away in about 1-5 minutes after the treatment.